Off the back last week’s geeking out on how willing people are to buy insurance from Amazon and Google, here’s another little gem I came across.

 The art of the possible

-Some innovation coming out of Estonia will be hitting the UK shores shortly.
-Cachet has closed a Seed round of €1.1m as it eyes expansion into Nordics, Poland and the UK.
+Some tech innovation coming out of Estonia will be hitting the UK shores shortly.
+Cachet has closed a Seed round of €1.1m as it eyes expanding into Nordics, Poland, and the UK.

 Cachet provides ride-hail drivers with on-demand cover for hours driven, and works with Uber, Bolt and Yandex.
 Interestingly it’s also planning to launch services for urban mobility and holiday rentals.